krayzacodes/krayzacodes/README.md

 - SQL fundamentals

 # About me:
-Motived, focused and always learning.
+Motivated, focused and always learning.